Research Team

 PETER T. COLEMAN

-Peter T. Coleman is also a Member of the HumanDHS Global Advisory Board.
+Peter T. Coleman is the recipient of the 2020 HumanDHS Lifetime Commitment Award.
+He is also a Member of the HumanDHS Global Advisory Board.

-He is the Director of ICCCR and Assistant Professor of Psychology and Education.
-He holds a Ph.D. and M.Phil. in Social / Organizational Psychology from Teachers College, Columbia University and a B.A. in Communications from the University of Iowa. [read more]
+Peter T. Coleman is the Director of The Morton Deutsch International Center for Cooperation and Conflict Resolution (MD-ICCCR) and Professor of Psychology and Education at Teachers College, Columbia University, New York City.
+He holds a Ph.D. and M.Phil. in Social / Organizational Psychology from Teachers College, Columbia University and a B.A. in Communications from the University of Iowa.
+He has conducted research on social entitivity processes (ingroup/outgroup formation), gender discrimination in organizations, the mediation of inter-ethnic conflict, ripeness in intractable conflict, conflict resolution & difference, and on the conditions which foster the constructive use of social power. [read more]

 MICHAEL HARRIS BOND